filipealvesdef/best_matched_restaurants/README.md

 ### Steps to Run Tests
 1. **Create a Virtual Environment**:

    It is recommended to use a virtual environment to isolate the test environment from the system-wide Python packages.
-Open your terminal or command prompt and run the following command to create a virtual environment named `venv`:
+Open your terminal or command prompt, change the work directory to the project root and run the following command to create a virtual environment named `venv`:

    ```bash
    python -m venv venv